Biswanathdas1996/regulatory-management/replit.md

 ## Recent Changes (January 17, 2025)

-### Database Migration from PostgreSQL to SQLite (January 17, 2025) ✓
+### Complete Database-Only Architecture Implementation (January 17, 2025) ✓

 - Successfully migrated from external NeonDB PostgreSQL to local SQLite database
-- Eliminated external database dependency for simplified deployment
+- Eliminated ALL external database dependencies for simplified deployment
 - Updated all schema definitions from PostgreSQL to SQLiteTable format
 - Converted boolean fields to integer with boolean mode for SQLite compatibility
 - Replaced timestamp fields with text fields using CURRENT_TIMESTAMP default
 - Converted JSON fields to text for SQLite storage
 - Created comprehensive SQLite database setup script with all tables and default data
-- Initialized database with default categories (Banking, NBFC, Stock Exchange) and test users
+- Removed ALL mock data, fallback logic, and non-database implementations throughout the codebase
+- Fixed authentication role mapping from PostgreSQL naming to SQLite naming (IFSCA, IFSCA_USER, REPORTING_ENTITY)
+- Updated all API endpoints to use correct role names and database-only logic
+- Cleaned up test files, demo data, and placeholder implementations
-- Database now runs completely locally in ./data/ifsca.db with no external dependencies
+- Database now runs completely locally in ./data/ifsca.db with zero external dependencies
-- Maintained all existing functionality while simplifying deployment architecture
+- System architecture now exclusively uses SQLite database with no fallback or mock data

 ## Recent Changes (January 15, 2025)